Polish National Ballet

-The Polish National Ballet (PNB) is the largest and most influential ballet company in Poland.
+The Polish National Ballet (Polish: Polski Balet Narodowy, PBN) is the largest and most influential ballet company in Poland.
 It continues a ballet heritage, dating to the 17th century.

 Prior to 2008 it was known as the ballet of the Teatr Wielki - Polish National Opera.
 In that year the ballet company received artistic autonomy reflected in the theatre's by-laws; it was elevated to the rank of Polish National Ballet.
 The director since has been Polish choreographer Krzysztof Pastor.

 Ballet events in Polish history

 Seventeenth century

-In 1628 a traveling Italian opera troupe created the first ballet performance in Poland.
+In 1628 a traveling Italian opera troupe created the first ballet performances in Poland.
 Ballet scenes were then often incorporated into operas held at the court theater.
 For many years it was primarily foreign dancers who performed.
 They served as exemplars for their Polish counterparts.

 Eighteenth century

 Eventually in 1765 the first permanent ballet company was formed, on the initiative of the king Stanisław II August.
 The company functioned with some interruptions in the Saxon’s Opernhaus (opera house), the first Polish public theater.
 A 1766 book on ballet by the famous ballet master of France Jean-Georges Noverre was dedicated to the Polish king.

 Maciej Pręczyński (Prenczyński) was the first well-known Polish dancer.
-He worked with Gasparo Angiolini in Venice and Vienna in the 1770s.
+He worked with Gasparo Angiolini in Venice and in Vienna during the 1770s.